Food for our friends

 Keith Mundy

 With winter well and truly with us, it is opportune to mention once again the care needed for our birds and bees through these colder months.
 Apart from supplying a reliable water source for them in a shallow birdbath or dish, another important thing is to provide them with food during winter.
 Food can be provided by either artificially feeding them with purchased seed and the like or, more naturally, with seed and flowers on plants.
-Birds have a diverse range of diets – from those that … Read more »
+Birds have a diverse range of diets – from … Read more »

 Winter pruning